KraftLauncher/kraft-launcher/README.md

 <a href="https://github.com/KraftLauncher/kraft-launcher"><img src="https://img.shields.io/github/languages/code-size/KraftLauncher/kraft-launcher" alt="GitHub code size in bytes"></a>
 </p>

-An unofficial, open-source launcher for [Minecraft Java](https://www.minecraft.net/en-us/store/minecraft-java-bedrock-edition-pc) that provides profile isolation, seamless profile sharing with other players, and installing mods with ease.
+An open-source launcher for [Minecraft Java](https://www.minecraft.net/en-us/store/minecraft-java-bedrock-edition-pc) that provides instance isolation, seamless instance sharing with other players, and installing mods with ease.

 > [!WARNING]
 > This project is in its early stages and not yet ready for general use.
 For updates and progress, see [#1 Kraft Launcher progress](https://github.com/KraftLauncher/kraft-launcher/issues/1). **Breaking changes** are likely to be introduced at this point, which means your data will be lost once the launcher is released.